Graduate Studies Frequently Asked Questions

 Applicants who are denied admission may have their applications reconsidered if they furnish additional material that was not available at the time of the original decision, such as evidence of further academic achievement or more recent and improved standardized test scores.

-The Graduate Studies Frequently Asked Questions page above outlines the three types of admissions status: full, conditional and provisional.
+The Graduate Studies Frequently Asked Questions page above outlines the three types of admissions status: full, conditional, and provisional.
 Some students who fall below the range of cumulative GPA in provisional or conditional status may be required to take a standardized test.
 Individual programs that lead to licensure may also require a standardized test as an indicator of potential to complete a graduate program.

 4. Are there prerequisite courses required prior to graduate studies?

 Each graduate program may request or require prerequisite courses be taken prior to starting or in conjunction with graduate courses.
-Please contact the respective graduate coordinator for specific prerequisite course requirements.
+Please contact the respective graduate program coordinator for specific prerequisite course requirements.
 Additionally, all admissions requirements are presented on the Graduate Studies Application page and on the individual graduate program web pages.
 This information is also found in the Shepherd University catalog.

 5. I completed the GRE, GMAT, MAT or MFAT more than five years ago–how do I get the scores when the ETS or other standardized testing organizations will only provide them for the past five years?